Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

 Ideally, as part of your content marketing strategy, you’ll share content from all of these four categories – but it’s okay if one or two just don’t work for you, as long as you can provide enough content for your target audience.
 Let’s check them out one by one so you can figure out which will work for you.

 I. Original content

 Let’s start with the original content.
 This is content created by you.
-Personally, I think you should rely on this one the most - and you can see the benefits of that in our previous marketing article.
-A blog post is maybe the most popular type of original content businesses create - but you can also create images and videos, infographics, ebooks, polls, quizzes etc. Whatever works for your business.
+Personally, I think you should rely on this one the most – and you can see the benefits of that in our previous marketing article.
+A blog post is maybe the most popular type of original content businesses create – but you can also create images and videos, infographics, ebooks, polls, quizzes, etc. Whatever works for your business.

 II.
 Curated content

 Next, we have curated content.
 This is content you collect from trustworthy brands that can provide value to your audience.
 Here is where you decide what type of brands you want to check out and what type of content you would want to share from them.
-You can share posts about trending topics, posts that are in accordance to your values, events in your community or different topics that are interesting for your target audience.
+You can share posts about trending topics, posts that are in accordance with your values, events in your community, or different topics that are interesting for your target audience.
 You can also take a look at your competitors and see what type of content they are sharing from other brands.

 III.
 Promotional content